A simple method for seniority-zero quantum state preparation: Numerical results and discussion

 \subsection{1-D Hubbard Model}

 The Hubbard Hamiltonian, a widely-studied model system, is a particularly useful test bed for electronic structure methods, because its properties can be continuously tuned from non-interacting to strongly correlated\cite{scalettar2016introduction}.
 While oo-pCCD does not exactly reproduce the eigenstates of 1D Hubbard chains at half-filling, it captures the static correlation effects very well, even at high values of U/t \cite{stein2014seniority}.
-Therefore, we investigated the overlap of oo-pCCD-UpCCD wave functions with exact eigenstates, for half-filled 1D Hubbard models with 6 and 10 sites (corresponding to 12 and 20 qubits, respectively), varying U from 0.5t to 9t, see Fig. \ref{fig:hubbard_overlaps}.
-Across the tested range of U, the UpCCD wave functions have consistently higher overlaps with the ground state than the HF states.
+Therefore, we investigated the overlap of exact eigenstates with UpCCD wave functions (with amplitudes from oo-pCCD), for half-filled 1D Hubbard models with 6 and 10 sites (corresponding to 12 and 20 qubits, respectively), varying U from 0.5t to 9t, see Fig. \ref{fig:hubbard_overlaps}.
+To limit the circuit depth, only amplitudes having magnitudes larger than 0.1 have been used in the UpCCD Ansatz (see Supporting Information for a detailed analysis).
+Across the tested range of U, the UpCCD wave functions have consistently higher overlaps with the ground state than the HF wave functions.
 For low values of U, the overlaps are very high, while at high U the overlap plateaus at a value dependent on the chain length.
-Our state preparation circuits are very shallow: 6 and 11 gates, respectively.
-In contrast, for $U/t=8$, equivalent-fidelity CVO-QRAM circuits have depths of 1144 and 54333 gates, respectively.
+However, overlaps of UpCCD with the seniority-zero sector of FCI remain above 0.99 even for high values of U (see Fig. S14), demonstrating that the loss of fidelity is due to neglect of higher seniority determinants.
+Our state preparation circuits are very shallow: 8-10 gates in depth.
+In contrast, for $U/t=8$, equivalent-fidelity CVO-QRAM circuits have depths of up to 892 and 6232 gates, respectively (see Fig. S9 and S13).